 1. Redo Your Bedroom

-According to sleep experts, your bedroom should be dark and kept at a cool temperature for a good night’s sleep.
+You may not put this one at the top of the list, but bedroom changes can have a profound influence on your sleep.
+For example, according to sleep experts, your bedroom should be dark and kept at a cool temperature for a good night’s sleep.
 Rework your environment to give you a better night’s rest.
 Buy blackout curtains, a fan or an eye mask to help create the perfect sleep environment.

 2. Limit Your Caffeine